cazzer/jsenvy/README.md

 **Don't believe me?** Check out the live demo at [jsenvy.com](http://jsenvy.com).

 ## What it does
-JS Envy allows you to search the wonderful [CDNJS](http://cdnjs.com/) library and load any JavaScript libraries that you want to expiriment with.
+JS Envy allows you to load any JavaScript libraries from [CDNJS](http://cdnjs.com/) that you want to expiriment with.
 If you want to load a library from another location you can also enter the full URL to a hosted copy of the library.

 ### What it doesn't do
 There is no dependency detection so remember to add these yourselves.
 Yes it's annoying, but it's much less annoying than actually implementing it.